lo-maxwell/react-virtual-garden/blog.md

 Add fertilizer item - chance for double harvest, or reduce grow time

 Add toolkit - select (plant, harvest, pickup, place); delete (only in progress plants)

+Store sells seeds for base price, not 2x (?)

 Stretch Goals
 Instead of expanding row/col, have the user add 1 plot at a time